Scan time: 2-3 minutes / Read time: 3-5 minutes

 Suddenly it's a task, not a verdict.

-🔍 Step 2 — Shrink the wall to one googleable question.
+🔍 Step 2 — Shrink the wall to one question you can just ask AI.

-Name the single thing you could look up today.
+Name the single thing you could just ask AI right now.

 "How do I record a podcast on my phone?"